ARM-software/AVH-GetStarted/basic/README.md

 Set `cpu_core.cpu0` as the _Target_.
 Browse for the _Configuration File_ and
 select `vht_config.txt`.

-Not start the debug session and the model executable should pop up.
+Now start the debug session and the model executable should pop up.
 By default MDK stops execution when reaching `main`.
 Set a breakpoint to line 37 and continue execution.
 Hitting the breakpoint one can single step the code under test to figure out the issue.
 In this case the issue is obvious: